BioID® Face Liveness Detection

 - We capture multiple face images and check for changes and natural motion.
 A 3D face moves differently from a 2D photo, and our sophisticated algorithms can detect this difference.

-- Detecting video replays and other copies like an avatar with a special texture-based algorithm that knows when a recaptured version of a person is presented instead of a real person.
+- We detect video replays and other copies like an avatar with a special texture-based algorithm that knows when a recaptured version of a person is presented instead of a real person.

 - We guide the user to turn their head a certain way and verify that the head was turned in the specified direction (challenge-response).

 We want our BioID Web Service (BWS) to generate the same trust as a face-to-face interaction.
 Therefore, we have developed an anti-spoofing liveness detection mechanism that makes sure the submitted recordings were indeed taken from a live person in front of the camera.

 Most recently, BioID® has added another patent to its comprehensive face live detection.
 It is based on optical flow analysis and detects movement between two or more pictures.
 A 3D face moves differently from a 2D photo, which our technology can distinguish.
 The capture of the second photo can be triggered with sensitive motion detection, so that an attacker cannot simply present two slightly different photos; the second image would be captured before the attacker’s second photo was in place.
 This has proven to be an excellent way to detect and block fraud using a photo, and is one of the methods BioID® uses in its “fake defender”.